kevink01/kevink01/README.md

 ### Hi there 👋

-My name is Kevin Kulich, and I'm a third year computer science major at Michigan Tech, with a minor in mathematical sciences.
+My name is Kevin, and I'm a third year computer science major at Michigan Tech, with a minor in mathematical sciences.

 I love to program and create my own projects!